rdococ/waterfinity/readme.md

 * *Source* liquid always tries to produce more flowing liquid.
 * *Flowing* liquid evens out with its neighbours.
-* Thin liquid runs towards holes up to N blocks away.
+* Thin liquid runs towards nearby holes.
-* If the `Jittering` setting is enabled, almost even liquid will jitter around every so often, so all bodies even out "eventually".
+* If the `Jitter` setting is enabled, almost even liquid will jitter around every so often, so all bodies even out "eventually".

 ## Mod support